 Neither Ikki nor Ryuu seem able to get away from Toshimitsu, and now their mysterious, shared past will lead to an unknown future.

 Let me first start off by saying (1) this masterpiece can not be fully appreciated by being read only one time.
-(2) The content is too mature for a younger audience, and I personally believe that people like me who give this a whopping 10/10 can relate to the realistic struggles portrayed throughout the story--drugs, sex, violence, and death.
+(2) The content is too mature for a younger audience, and I personally believe that people like me who give this a whopping 10/10 can relate to the realistic struggles portrayed throughout the story--drugs, sex, & violence.
 (3) This is one of those beautiful mangas where if you've never lost anyone dear to you, you wont understand it; you wont understand the tears, the numbness, the reactions, the flashbacks, the memories, the love....none of it.

-Now with that said, I will try to
+Now with that said, I will try to give

-give a completely unbiased review, but once again, personal relativity to the underlying themes is key to enjoyment:
+a completely unbiased review, but once again, personal relativity to the underlying themes is key to enjoyment:

 This manga is given absolutely zero justice with the hideous cover photo and vague summary.
 Just needed to mention that.